 When valuing a company as a going concern, there are three main valuation methods used by industry practitioners: (1) DCF analysis, (2) comparable company analysis, and (3) precedent transactions.
 These are the most common methods of valuation used in investment banking, equity research, private equity, corporate development, mergers & acquisitions (M&A), leveraged buyouts (LBO), and most areas of finance.

 As shown in the diagram above, when valuing a business or asset, there are three different methods or approaches one can use.
 The Cost Approach looks at what it costs to rebuild or replace an asset.
 The cost approach method is useful in valuing real estate, such as commercial property, new construction or special use properties..
 It is not typically used by finance professionals to value a company that is a going concern.

 Next is the Market Approach, which is a form of relative valuation and frequently used in the industry.
-It includes Comparable Analysis Precedent Transactions.
+It includes Comparable Analysis and Precedent Transactions.

 Finally, the discounted cash flow (DCF) approach is a form of intrinsic valuation and is the most detailed and thorough approach to valuation modeling.
 We will describe the methods used in the Market and DCF approaches below.